 I would like to thank the following people for helping with this research project:

 Representatives from Historic England, Historic Scotland, Cadw, the Society for the Protection of Ancient Buildings and the Sustainable Traditional Buildings Alliance for their willingness to impart their knowledge.

 All the conservation officers and heritage team members who took the time to complete my questionnaire and who contributed so thoroughly through their further comments and emails.
 I would particularly like to thank those conservation officers who agreed to be interviewed.
-Birgit P., my tutor, who guided me so positively and who always made me feel confident in my abilities after coming off the phone to her.
+Brenda P., my tutor, who guided me so positively and who always made me feel confident in my abilities after coming off the phone to her.

 Jan W. for his help with statistics.
 My husband and children for their patience and encouragement.

 I would like to thank the following people, without whom I would not have been able to complete this research, and without whom I would not have made it through my masters degree!